elucian/bee/syntax/structure.md

 ### Components

 A component is a source file with extension .bee.
-You can organize an application using components.
+You can organize an application using multiple components.
 When compiled, all components are merged into a single monolithic application.
-Bee do not use dynamic loaded components: (.dll).

 **Name:**

 One _component_ is identified by a _name_ created with one different keyword depending on component role:

 * driver: define the leading component for an application;
+* module: define a component that can be reused by many applications;
 * aspect: define a component that belong to an application;
-* module: define a component that can be reused by many applications;

-**notes:**
-* One application can have one single _driver_;
-* One _driver_ can load multiple _aspects_ and _modules_;
-* One _aspect_ can also load _aspects_ and _modules_;
-* One _module_ can also load _modules_ but not _aspects_;
-* One component file is ending with keyword _over_;

 ### Drivers
-There is one single _driver_ component for each application.
+A _driver_ is the main application component.
 It has the role to lead the application main thread.
 When _driver_ execution is over the application give control back to the operating system.

-**usability:**
+**notes:**

+* A _driver_ is the application entry point,
+* Any application must have one single _driver_,
-A _driver_ can read configuration file: folder names, database connections, precision and other things.
-It is the application entry point.
-A driver can be terminated early using keywords: _halt_, or _fail_.
+* A _driver_ can read configuration files at startup,
+* A driver can be terminated early using keywords: _halt_, or _fail_.

-### Aspects
-An application architect can separate system concerns in multiple _aspects_.
-One _aspect_ is a component located in _"src"_ folder.
-A _driver_ can load an _aspect_ only once, then it can use any of its public members on demand using dot notation.

-**Usability:**
-* At least one _aspect_ element must be public;
-* Usually an _aspect_ do not have rogue statements;
-* If _aspect_ has rogue statements these are executed only once, when the _aspect_ is loaded first time;
-* All _aspect_ variables and constants can have each one single value shared in application context.

 ### Modules
-A _module_ is a reusable component stored in a _library_.
-This in a sub-folder of _"lib"_ folder.
-One driver or aspect can _load_ from a library one or more _modules_.
-From each _module_ we can use one or more public members with scope qualifier using dot notation.
+A _module_ is a reusable component usually located in a sub-folder of _"lib"_ folder.
+One driver or aspect can _load_ from a _library_ one or more _modules_ usin _load_ statement.
+From each _module_ we can use one or more public members with scope qualifier using dot notation or aliases.

 **notes:**
 * Modules must have at least one public member;
 * Modules does not have rogue statements;
-* Modules can not be stored in project folders;
+* Modules can not be stored in project _"src"_ folder;
+* You can loaded a module one single time;
+* You can not load a module from a block statement;

+### Aspects
+An _aspect_ is a component located in _"src"_ folder.
+A _driver_ or another _aspect_ can execute an _aspect_ multiple times.
+After _aspect_ is executed, its states are removed from memory.
+Think of an aspect as a code fragment.

+**notes:**
+* At _aspect_ do not have public elements;
+* An _aspect_ have rogue statements;
+* An _aspect_ that has no rogue statements is unusable or unfinished;
+* An _aspect_ can have parameters and side effects;
+* An _aspect_ can be executed in parallel on multiple threads;
+* An _aspect_ can be executed in parallel with other aspects;
+* An _aspect_ do not have a result but it can modify its parameters;

 ## Declaration

 Bee is using 6 kind of declarations:

-* load  // import  a library in global scope
+* load  // import  a module in global scope
-* alias // declare alternative name for library or aspect
+* alias // declare alternative name for module
 * type  // declare data types
 * make  // declare variable
 * save  // declare a constant